iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 A <i>Reference Unlock Block</i> defines an <i>Unlock Block</i> which references a previous <i>Unlock Block</i> (which must not be another <i>Reference Unlock Block</i>).
 It must be used if multiple inputs can be unlocked through the same origin <i>Unlock Block</i>.

 Example:
-Consider an <i>Unsigned Transaction</i> containing <i>UTXO Inputs</i> A, B and C, where A and C are both spending the UTXOs originating from the same Ed25519 address.
+Consider an <i>Transaction Essence</i> containing <i>UTXO Inputs</i> A, B and C, where A and C are both spending the UTXOs originating from the same Ed25519 address.
 The <i>Unlock Block</i> part must thereby have following structure:

 | Index | Must Contain                                                                                                         |
 | ----- | ---------------------------------------------------------------------------------------------------------------- |